 Finally, Scheduler also supports individual permissions to specific jobs.
 These permissions can be applied to a specific job inside a project, and affect only to that job:

-Write: users with this permission can update and delete that job (and their reports).
+Write: users with this permission can update and delete that job (and its reports).

-Read: users with this permission can see and execute that job (and see their reports).
+Execute: users with this permission can see and execute that job (and see its reports).

 Global permissions have preference over Project ones, and these over Job ones.
 It means that if, for instance, a role has been assigned a global privilege of Read, then it will have a privilege of Read for every project and, transitively, for every job.

 Despite a user does not have privileges for creating, updating and deleting data sources (i.e. he/she does not have global or project Admin permissions), he/she can always see their configuration and use them when working with jobs.